RichardBradley/liquibase.github.com/community/index.md

 Liquibase release announcements as well as general project news and articles are cross posted to the Liquibase blog at [http://www.liquibase.org/blog](http://www.liquibase.org/blog) and the mailing list.

-To subscribe to the mailing list, use the "Announcements" form to your left.
+To subscribe to the mailing list, use the "Subscribe for email updates" form to your left.

-<a href="https://twitter.com/liquibase" class="twitter-follow-button" data-show-count="false">@liquibase</a>
+We also announce things on twitter, so you can <a href="https://twitter.com/liquibase" class="twitter-follow-button" data-show-count="false">@liquibase</a>

 **Looking for the Liquibase Source Code?**